nixe64/Home-Assistant-Reloaded/docs/ReadMe.en.md

-Trying to share my gained insights with the Home Assistant Community and make the project (even if only a little) better was just as welcome as a fly fly on the breakfast jam (probably Nabu Casa earns already so good with the **”Home Assistant Cloud”** that the Open-Source thought is only propagated for advertising purposes).
+Trying to share my gained insights with the Home Assistant Community and make the project (even if only a little) better was just as welcome as a fly fly on the breakfast jam (probably Nabu Casa earns already too much money by hosting the **”Home Assistant Cloud”** that the Open-Source thought is only propagated for advertising purposes).
 I don’t want to be the fifth wheel at the car, so all I have left is to realize my vision of a reliable centralized control system myself and